peterlazzarino/react-vr-image-gallery/readme.md

 VR image gallery with transition animations and control buttons.

 Currently supports square images only, will add more.
-Restrictions due to react-vr image constraints requiring exact image measurements for rendering. [https://facebook.github.io/react-vr/docs/images.html](More information here).
+Restrictions due to react-vr image constraints requiring exact image measurements for rendering.
+[More info on react-vr images](https://facebook.github.io/react-vr/docs/images.html).